 Thanks again

 Hi Angie.
 Thanks very much for this post.
-I am on the verge of installing Wordpress so this is a very timely article for me.
+I am on the verge of installing WordPress so this is a very timely article for me.
 This will be a great time and headache saver for me.
 Have a very happy and successful 2010!

 I’ve just bookmarked this post.
 It’s a great checklist for me so that I don’t miss a single step whenever I setup a new blog.